nagmayasmin/SimpleCalculator/README.md

-# SimpleCalculator example with WPF code
+# SimpleCalculator example with WPF code and MVVM model
 For simplicity, the calculator works only with two operands.
 MVVM model is used to implement the calculator functionality.